duncanbradley/thesis/reproducibility.md

 ## Definitions

-Much inconsistency about definitions of reproducibility (Plesser, 2018) Definition of replicability as generation of new data to further examine a reported finding (Simons, 2014) There has been a disconnect between use of terms in experimental and computational disciplines (Drummond, 2009) Define replicability and reproducibility as I would (Bollen et al., 2015) Claerbout uses reproducibility as I would - but replication differently - see Rougier et al. (2017)
+**Inconsistent definitions of reproducibility have been employed in academic works (Plesser, 2018), particularly between experimental and computational disciplines (Drummond, 2009).
+In this thesis, I will use the following definitions. ’Reproducibility’ in research involves generating results exactly as reported using the project’s original data and code.
+‘Replicability’ in research involves generating new data to assess consistency with an existing finding (Simons, 2014).**

-*Stodden et al., 2015* - different types of reproducibility: empirical (robustness of methods and their reporting), computational (robustness of software), analytical (robustness of analysis, Stodden, 2011, 2013).
+Define replicability and reproducibility as I would (Bollen et al., 2015)

 ## Barriers to Open Research - Why Public Sharing